nirvik-d/Art-Space-App/README.md

 # Art-Space-App
-Art Space App - A simple app with an interactive UI that displays different photographs of animals.
+A simple app with an interactive UI that displays different photographs of animals.